 Mouthwash can be somewhat of a polarizing topic.
-There are those people who love it despite the burning sensation and the chemicals because they enjoy that squeaky clean feeling they get post-gargle.
+There are those people who love it despite the burning sensation and the chemicals because they want that squeaky post-gargle clean.
 And then there’s the rest of us, myself included, who won’t touch it with a ten-foot pole.

 What’s not love about fresh breath sans the chemicals?
 Call me a convert.

 How to Make Your Own Essential Oil Mouthwash

 This DIY mouthwash uses peppermint and tea tree essential oils, so it freshens breath, kills bad germs, and leaves your mouth feeling sparkling clean without burning.
 It also contains minerals to help replenish mineral stores in your teeth and gums and baking soda to help remove stains, deodorize, and whiten teeth.
 It truly does it all and tastes great to boot.